-- The incident will be referred to the CP/Safequarding team as soon as possible - The CP/Safeguarding team member on duty will hold an initial review meeting with appropriate school staff - There may be subsequent interviews with the young people involved (if appropriate) - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm - At any point in the process if there is a concern a young person has been harmed or is at risk of harm a referral should be made to children's social care and/or the police immediately.
+- The incident will be referred to the Safeguarding Team as soon as possible; - The Safeguarding Team member on duty will hold an initial review meeting with appropriate school staff: - There may be subsequent interviews with the young people involved (if appropriate); - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm; - At any point in the process, if there is a concern a young person has been harmed or is at risk of harm, a referral should be made to children's social care and/or the police immediately.

-After clear risk assessments by the designated lead the school may decide to respond to the incident without involving the police or children's social care but can choose to escalate the incident at any time if further information/concerns come to light.

-The decision to respond to the incident without involving the police or children's social care would be made in cases when the Designated Safeguarding Lead is confident that they have enough information to assess the risks to pupils involved and the risks can be managed within the school's pastoral support and disciplinary framework and if appropriate local network of support.

-The decision will be made by the Designated Safeguarding Lead with input from the Headteacher and input from other members of staff if appropriate.
+After clear risk assessments by the DSL, the school may decide to respond to the incident without involving the police or children's social care but can choose to escalate the incident at any time if further information/concerns come to light.
+The decision to respond to the incident without involving the police or children's social care would be made in cases when the DSL is confident that they have enough information to assess the risks to students involved and the risks can be managed within the school's pastoral support and disciplinary framework and, if appropriate, local network of support.
+The decision will be made by the DSL with input from the Headteacher and input from other members of staff, if appropriate.
 The decision will be recorded in line with school policy.
 The decision will be in line with the school's child protection procedures and will be based on consideration of the best interests of the young people involved.
-This would take into account proportionality as well as the welfare and protection of the young people.
+This would consider proportionality as well as the welfare and protection of the young people.
 The decision will be reviewed throughout the process of responding to the incident.